yasasjayaweera/comparativeintegratedsystems/README.md

 # comparativeintegratedsystems
-The Repository contains code discuss in the lecture.
+The Repository contains code discussed in the CIS lecture.